RimsHameed/Graph-Anomaly-Detection/README.md

 Every required library is downloaded and imported in the code file

 ## Dataset
 The two benchmark datasets Yelp and Elliptic for evaluation.
 The datasets are provided in the ```/dataset.``` The spektral graph-data object is created using the Adjacency Matrix, Feature matrix, the Lables and the boolean arrays of Test, Train and Validation masks from the preprocessed datasets available for PyTorch implementation).
+Please mount these datasets to Google Drive and unzip them.

 ## Run the model.
 To run this project, go to the ```Amnet.ipynb``` file, which is a Google Colab notebook.
 Give the path of the dataset( Either Yelp of Elliptic) and run the file with required settings.